Skip to main content

 using OfficeIMO.Visio;

-1. Define the nodes you want to visualize from your source data.
+1. Define the nodes and relationships you want to visualize from your source data.